sniksnoodle/ansible_opensim_ubuntu_20.04_grid_server/README.md

 # README.md

-This playbook is designed to provision and configure an Ubuntu 20.04 LTS server with OpenSim,supporting services and tools.
+This Ansible playbook is designed to provision and configure an Ubuntu 20.04 LTS server with OpenSim, supporting services and tools.

 Ansible 2.9.2 was used on the controller.